 - [a] Students should normally expect to have the equivalent of approximately 4 formally recorded meetings with their supervisor, from the point at which they begin formally working on the Dissertation [or equivalent] to the point at which the final version is submitted.
-Where appropriate, one or more of these meetings may be a joint meeting between a supervisor and several students. - [b] A Supervisory Log should be held, written by the student, and signed off by the supervisor, indicating, for each session, a summary of: - progress made since the previous meeting, - the main points discussed in the meeting, and - agreed action points before the next meeting. - The dissertation/project should normally only be assessed when accompanied by the Supervisory Log.
+Where appropriate, one or more of these meetings may be a joint meeting between a supervisor and several students. - [b] If required by the academic area a Supervisory Log should be held, written by the student, and signed off by the supervisor, indicating, for each session, a summary of: - progress made since the previous meeting, - the main points discussed in the meeting, and - · agreed action points before the next meeting. - The dissertation/project should normally only be assessed when accompanied by the Supervisory Log.